Skip to product information

 Shipping calculated at checkout.

-In 1948, former and future President Getúlio Vargas signs a double autograph on his business card.
+In 1948, former and future President Getúlio Vargas signed a double autograph on his business card.

-At the head of Brazil since 1930, President Getúlio Vargas (1882 - 1954) was removed from power by the military in 1945.
-After having been a senator during the reign of General Gaspar Dutra, Vargas returned to the position of candidate of the Workers' Party in the election Presidential on October 3, 1950.
-He then won victory over his most serious rival, General Eduardo Gomes, of the National Democratic Union.
+President Getúlio Vargas (1882 - 1954) had been in power since 1930, and was removed from power by the military in 1945.
+After serving as a senator during the reign of General Gaspar Dutra, Vargas returned to the position of candidate for the Workers' Party in the presidential election on October 3, 1950.
+He then won over his most serious rival, General Eduardo Gomes, of the National Democratic Union.

-The elected president ruled from the left and had several reforms adopted, including the nationalization of the oil industry in 1953.
-However, the economic situation in Brazil, tensions with the Army and the outbreak of the “Carlos Lacerda” case, in which Vargas would be involved , put him in a difficult position.
+The elected president governed from the left and had several reforms adopted, including the nationalization of the oil industry in 1953.
+However, Brazil's economic situation, tensions with the Army and the outbreak of the “Carlos Lacerda” case, in which Vargas was allegedly involved, placed him in a difficult position.
 These events led to the President's suicide on August 24, 1954.
 The elections held in October 1955 resulted in the victory of Juscelino Kubitschek, a Vargas supporter.

 View full details